Last updated on March 12, 2021 by Liza Hawkins

 Lasagna rolls in a cast iron skillet are a simple and tasty way to tweak your traditional Italian casserole recipe.
-Using jarred sauce as a base means you can spend less time cooking, and more time drinking a glass of wine, binge watching Game of Thrones, or catching up on laundry.
+Using jarred sauce as a base means you can spend less time cooking, and more time drinking a glass of wine, binge-watching a favorite show, or catching up on laundry.

 So, given the fact that we’re pasta fiends (and my husband and son are along for the ride), I do try and get crafty with my entrees.

-No one wants the same boring ol’ pasta week after week.
+No one wants the same boring old pasta week after week.

 There are so many store-bought sauces now that taste great and are made with ingredients that are similar to what you’d find at your local farmers’ market.